Urgent marriages and civil partnerships

 - He / she understands the nature and purport of the marriage ceremony

 2. One of the parties wishing to get married/form a civil partnership must give notice (normally the person that is well).
 Please contact 020 8489 2605 / 1775 / 2601 to arrange this during office hours.
 Staff are currently working from home, any visit to our office must be prearranged.
 We are open Monday to Friday from 9.30am to 4.30pm and Saturdays until around 3pm.
 Our address is George Meehan House, 294 High Road, Wood Green, London, N22 8YX.
 The office closes from 1pm on the first Thursday of each month.
-If you need help on the first Thursday please call Switchboard on 020 8489 1000 so that you can be put through to us.
+If you need help on the first Thursday please call Switchboard on 020 8489 1000 to be put through to us.
 Outside of office hours please contact the Out of Hours Service on 020 8489 0000 who will arrange for the Superintendent Registrar or a Deputy to contact you.
 The notice can be taken at any location although it is normally taken at the Register Office.

 3. After taking the notice, the Superintendent Registrar will forward the medical letter to the General Register Office so that the application for a Registrar Generals Licence can be considered.